thaibui/thaibui.github.io/_posts/2018-03-14-upgrading-cloudbreak-1-16-to-2-4.md

 date: 2017-03-14T17:53:00-06:00
 ---

-Hello and welcome to a boring but practical blog post.
 I needed to upgrade Hortonworks Cloudbreak at work from 1.16 to 2.4.0 and here's how.

 ## Prep work